sut-ai/notes/README.md

 a

-"justttt errors ni the wen linne"
+"just errors in the new line"

 # AI Educational Materials